Installation¶

 There are a number of ways to install CMS and its Python dependencies:

-An alternative method to perform the installation is with a virtual environment, which is an isolated Python environment that you can put wherever you like and that can be activated/deactivated at will.
+The recommended method to install CMS is via a virtual environment, which is an isolated Python environment that you can put wherever you like and that can be activated/deactivated at will.

 python3 -m venv ~/cms_venv